-The cooperative will not send by U.S. Mail a monthly billing statement or disconnection notice.
+The cooperative will not mail a monthly billing statement or disconnection notice.
 All correspondence will be conducted electronically via email, text messages or outgoing calls.
-Members will be able to enroll in the type of notifications that best suits their communication needs.
+Members will be able to select and enroll in the notification method that best suits their communication needs.